kenmccann/advanced-tier-offering/README.md

 The **Default** image assurance policy is enough to get the customer started however it does not include any additional controls which means that you will need to get a better understanding of what they will want to include in their policy.

 ### Creating a custom policy for your customers use case
 One of the ways to do this is to start with a custom policy with a handful of controls such as the one shown below.
-It's a good idea to start with a few controls within one policy to keep it simple, this makes interpreting and acting upon the results easier for the customer to digest as they learn how Aquasec IA works, instead of creating a policy with all the controls and potentially overwhelming the customer with far too much information to process.
+It's a good idea to start with a few controls within one policy to keep it simple, this makes interpreting and acting upon the results easier for the customer to digest as they learn how Aqua's IA works, instead of creating a policy with all the controls and potentially overwhelming the customer with far too much information to process.

 In any customer setup you would start with a few basic policy controls such as :
  - Malware